 If the mediation is successful, the complaint will end.
 If it is unsuccessful, the formal procedure will commence.

 The formal procedure

-On receipt (or assessment as to) of a formal complaint, the Complaints Manager will appoint a panel comprising two Human Givens therapists and a lay member, drawn from the RPSC, to adjudicate on the complaint, hereinafter to be named the 'panel'.
-The Complaints Manager will notify the therapist within two days of initial receipt of the complaint, and detailing the panel arrangements.
+On receipt (or assessment as to) of a formal complaint, the Complaints Manager will notify the therapist within two working days of initial receipt of the complaint.